patricksurry/TaliForth2/docs/manual.md

 However, it increases the stability of the program.
 There is an option for stripping it out when compiling user-defined words (see below).

-Tali Forth does not check for overflow, which in normal operation is too rare to justify the computing expense.
+Tali Forth does not explicitly check for overflow, which in normal operation is too rare to justify the computing expense.
+However, the underlow checks use a signed test which triggers both when the stack depth is negative and when the stack exceeds 128 bytes: also negative as far as the 65c02 is concerned!
+This means the maximum stack size is 64 words with an implicit overflow test at that depth.

 #### Double Cell Values